 Music Education has always been at the heart of Morag’s professional life.

-Previously she was Assistant Principal with responsibility for the Creative Arts at Stevenson College, Edinburgh where she commissioned the Music Box, a custom built performance, rehearsal and practice space for students and the wider community.
+Previously Morag was Assistant Principal at Stevenson College Edinburgh with responsibility for Creative Arts.
+One of her achievements was to commission The Music Box, a multi-million pound custom built performance, rehearsal and practice space for students and the wider community.
 She also negotiated co-delivery of degree courses with Abertay University in Dundee and Edinburgh’s Napier University.

-Morag has contributed to many International projects with overseas HE Institutions including, The Lithuanian Academy of Music and Theatre, The Royal Conservatoire The Hague and The Liszt Ferenc Academy of Music Budapest.
+Morag has contributed to many international projects with European HE institutions including the Lithuanian Academy of Music and Theatre, Royal Conservatoire The Hague, The Liszt Ferenc Academy of Music Budapest and The Paris Conservatoire.

-In the early part of her career, Morag taught music in Nursery, Primary, Secondary and Further Education and was an Examiner, Marker, Setter and Vetter for the SQA.
+In the early part of her career, Morag taught music in nursery, primary, secondary and further education and was variously an examiner, marker, setter and better for the SQA.

-Prior to this Morag studied singing and has performed across the world as a soloist and member of various choral groups.
+Prior to this, Morag studied singing and has performed throughout the world as a soloist and choral singer.

-Recently Morag stepped down as Chair of Chamber Music Scotland having served for six years.
-Prior to that she was Chair of Hebrides Ensemble and has served on the Board of IMPACT and WHALE Arts.
-Currently she is a Trustee for Music Broth, a charity dedicated to representing and supporting disadvantaged and or under represented people and groups and providing them with access to instruments, tuition and facilities.
+After six years, Morag stepped down as Chair of Chamber Music Scotland.
+Previously, she was Chair of the Hebrides Ensemble and has served on the Board of WHALE Arts and IMPACT Scotland.
+Currently she is Chair of Music Broth, a charity dedicated to representing and supporting disadvantaged and/or under represented people and groups, providing them with access to instruments, tuition and facilities.